 Circle* c = new Circle;

 It is also possible and sometimes necessary to cast "downwards" in an inheritance hierarchy.
 (Recall that it's not always possible to place superclasses above their subclasses, so we use "downwards" to mean "in the opposite direction of the inheritance arrows.")
 However, downcasting is somewhat riskier than upcasting and requires an explicit cast operation.
-So, upcasting is safe, and the compiler does it automatically, but downcasting is risky, and the compiler makes us explicitly perform the downcast.
+So, upcasting is safe and the compiler performs it automatically, but downcasting is risky and the compiler requires us to perform it explicitly.
 Chapter 2 introduced the casting operator and we extend it to classes and objects here.